-During the period under review Your Company has not accepted any Public Deposits falling within the purview of section 73 of the Companies Act, 2013.
-As such, no amount on account of principal or interests on public deposits was outstanding, as on March 31, 2019.
+During the period under review of our Company has not accepted any Public Deposits falling within the purview of section 73 of the Companies Act, 2013.
+As such, no amount on account of principal or interests on public deposits was outstanding as on March 31st, 2020.